 Drexel Launches the Immersive Research Lab

-Located in the heart of the Westphal College of Media Arts & Design’s URBN Center, the Immersive Research Lab (or IRL) is a lab space dedicated to the study and research of immersive media including VR, AR, Immersive Projection and other technologies.
-The lab brings these technologies together in a single, dynamic space specifically designed to encourage collaboration across programs, departments and even different colleges throughout Drexel University.
+Launched in 2018 in the heart of the Westphal College of Media Arts & Design’s URBN Center, the Immersive Research Lab (or IRL) is a lab space dedicated to the study and research of immersive media including VR, AR, immersive projection, virtual production and related technologies.
+The lab brings these unique technologies together in a single, dynamic space specifically designed to encourage collaboration across programs, departments and colleges throughout Drexel University.

-While the department has over a hundred VR ready computer systems distributed throughout other classrooms and labs in the department, the IRL is designed specifically for Immersive Media.
-The floor space is almost completely open, with trussing supporting multiple motion capture systems and an ambisonic audio system.
-Of course there is a collection of both Macs and PCs in the lab to enable VR and AR development for almost any consumer platform, but the lab also features specialized HP-ZVR Backpack computer systems that can be worn, untethered, by users as they interact in virtual spaces using VR controllers, or the motion capture systems.
-The lab can also be networked with Animation, Capture and Effect Lab’s larger motion capture system across the hall to facilitate “larger than room scale” virtual experiences.
+Surrounding the IRL, the department has installed over one hundred VR ready computer systems in open use classrooms and computer labs, while the IRL itself is designed specifically for Immersive Media.
+The trussing around the open plan floor space features studio lighting, motion capture systems and an ambisonic audio system.
+Of course there is a collection of both Mac and PC platforms in the lab to enable VR and AR development for almost any operating system, but the lab also features specialized HP-ZVR Backpack computer systems that can be worn by users as they freely move about virtual spaces.
+The lab can also be networked with Animation, Capture and Effect Lab’s larger motion capture studio across the hall to facilitate “larger than room scale” virtual experiences.

 Partial List of Equipment, Tools and Facilities in the IRL

-- Mac Pro Workstations (for OSX & iOS development)
+- Macintosh Workstations (for OSX & iOS development)